Mandala: Vajrayana

 In Vajrayana Buddhism, mandalas have been developed also into sandpainting.
 They are also a key part of Anuttarayoga Tantra meditation practices.

 Visualisation of Vajrayana teachings

-The man mandala can be shown to represent in visual form the core essence of the Vajrayana teachings.
+The mandala can visually represent the core essence of the Vajrayana teachings.
 The mandala represents the nature of the Pure Land, Enlightened mind.

-An example of this type of mandala is Vajrabhairava mandala a silk tapestry woven with gilded paper depicting lavish elements like crowns and jewelry, which gives a three-dimensional effect to the piece.
+An example of this type of mandala is a Vajrabhairava mandala, a silk tapestry woven with gilded paper depicting lavish elements like crowns and jewelry, which gives a three-dimensional effect to the piece.

 Mount Meru

 A mandala can also represent the entire universe, which is traditionally depicted with Mount Meru as the axis mundi in the center, surrounded by the continents.
 One example is the Cosmological Mandala with Mount Meru, a silk tapestry from the Yuan dynasty that serves as a diagram of the Tibetan cosmology, which was given to China from Nepal and Tibet.

 Wisdom and impermanence

 In the mandala, the outer circle of fire usually symbolises wisdom.
 The ring of eight charnel grounds represents the Buddhist exhortation to be always mindful of death, and the impermanence with which samsara is suffused: "such locations were utilized in order to confront and to realize the transient nature of life".
 Described elsewhere: "within a flaming rainbow nimbus and encircled by a black ring of dorjes, the major outer ring depicts the eight great charnel grounds, to emphasize the dangerous nature of human life".
 Inside these rings lie the walls of the mandala palace itself, specifically a place populated by deities and Buddhas.